-HALLWAY CONDUCT-CELLPHONE USE

-Students are not permitted in the halls during class periods or during homeroom unless they are accompanied by a teacher or have a hall pass from a staff member.
+HALLWAY CONDUCT-CELLPHONE USE Students are not permitted in the halls during class periods or during homeroom unless they are accompanied by a teacher or have a hall/bathroom pass from a staff member.
 Students are not permitted to use the school store, purchase food items from the cafeteria or use vending machines except during their lunch period.
-Students who would like a food item because they do not feel well should report to the Nurse's Office.
-The majority of students maintain possession of a personal cell phone.
-However, the use of a cell phone during class time other than as an academic learning tool is prohibited.
+Students who would like a food item stee they do not feel well should report to the Nurse's Office.
+The use of a cell phone during class time is at the teacher's discretion.
 We recognize that emergency situations occur in which parents may need to speak with their child.
-In that instance we ask that parents contact the main office as this is the least disruptive way to find and speak with your child.
-They will be brought to the office immediately to return your phone call.
+Text messaging is common and the most direct line of communication for a parent/guardian, but we ask that such correspondence be brief and infrequent.
+Should cell service not be available, a parent is always welcome to contact the main office.
+Students will be brought to the office immediately to return the call.
 Occasionally, students may be in the middle of a testing situation.
-Therefore, we ask that parents advise our spectra with your unit.
-The second se TO ADHERE TO THIS POLICY MAY RESULT IN A DETENTION AND 1⁄2 POINT ASSIGNED IN THE CUMULATIVE POINT SYSTEM.

-The use of electronic devices such as cell phones, camera phones, and PDA's during school or state exams is prohibited.
+Therefore, we ask that aways welcome to Contact the main office.
+Suddents will be brought to the onice immediately to return the cair.
+Occasionary, students mind be in the industry of the situation or whether as tudent can call back at a specified time.
+Videoing and/or photographing (using a cell phone or any other recording device) in any public area within the building including restrooms are prohibited.
+Failure to adhere to this rule will result in disciplinary consequences.
+ELECTRONIC DEVICES, HOODS, HATS AND OTHER HEADGEAR ARE NOT TO BE WORN DURING THE SCHOOL DAY.
+SUNGLASSES ARE NOT TO BE WORN DISCIPLINE FOR ALLER TO THIS RULE WILL RESULT IN THE ITEM(S) BEING CONFISCATED AND RETURNED AT THE END OF THE DAY.
+A SECOND INFRACTION WILL REQUIRE THAT A GUARDIAN PICK UP THE ITEM.
+The use of electronic devices such as cell phones during school or state exams is prohibited.
 Use of any of these devices during testing could result in the invalidation of the exam, confiscation of the device and an Informal principal's meeting.